DvdZmd/GrowingChamber/README.md

   - Control camera orientation.
   - Capture images or start/stop timelapse sessions.
   - Download captured images and review sensor history.
+  - Toggle the smart plug (e.g., for grow lights) on or off.

 ## License